Tampa Truck Accident Lawyer

-These regulations will come into play as we learn more about who is liable for the cause of your accident and resulting injuries, as there are many individuals and entities that may have played a part in the big rig collision.
+These regulations will come into play as we learn more about who is liable for the cause of your Tampa accident and resulting injuries, as there are many individuals and entities that may have played a part in the truck accident.

-The first party to be examined for liability is always going to be the driver of the semi-truck.
-There are several different ways truckers can be negligent in the operation of their big rig including:
+The first party to be examined for liability is always going to be the driver of the truck.
+There are several ways truckers can be negligent in the operation of their truck, including:

 - Driving Under the Influence – This occurs when a truck driver has taken illegal drugs or consumed alcohol that raises their blood alcohol levels above the legal limit of 0.08.

-- Drowsy Driving – It is not uncommon for truckers in particular to be overworked and be too tired to safely operate their tractor-trailer.
+- Drowsy Driving – It is not uncommon for truckers in particular to be overworked and be too tired to safely operate their trucks.

 - Driving Aggressively – Speeding, following too closely, changing lanes without using a turn signal, and failing to stop at traffic lights are all examples of aggressive driving practices.

 - Distracted Driving – If a trucker’s attention is taken away from their driving at any point, they are guilty of distracted driving.
-Examples of possible distractions could include texting while driving, fiddling with a GPS, or even the presence of a passenger.
+Examples of possible distractions could include texting while driving, fiddling with a GPS, or even talking to a passenger.

 This isn’t to say that truck drivers are the only party that may be at fault.
-Continue reading to learn more about other individuals and entities that could be to blame for the injuries you sustained.
+Continue reading to learn more about other individuals and entities that could be to blame for the injuries you sustained in your Tampa accident.

 It’s easy to place blame on the truck driver, but the truth is that there are many parties that participate in the maintenance, safety, loading, and operation of a commercial truck.
-Truck owners and the truck driver’s employer could be liable if the trucker was overscheduled, thereby violating FMCSA regulations, and was therefore driving while fatigued.
+For example, truck owners and the truck driver’s employer could be liable if the trucker was overscheduled, thereby violating FMCSA regulations, and was therefore driving while fatigued.
 Other parties might consist of:

 - Safety inspectors